-12. What meal plan options will be available to Ryerson students in fall 2020?
+13. What meal plan options will be available to Ryerson students in winter 2021?

-Food Services is offering four meal plan options for Ryerson students during the fall 2020 semester.
+Food Services is offering four meal plan options for Ryerson students during the winter 2021 semester.

 Residents of the Daphne Cockwell Health Sciences Complex (DCC), International Living/Learning Centre (ILC), Pitman Hall (PIT) and the Pitman Hall apartments are required to enrol in a mandatory meal plan, including our 7-day meal plan, 5-day meal plan and $1,000 declining balance meal plans.